abhishekjaden/chest-xray-detection/TECHNICAL_REPORT.md

 ## 5. Evidence 2 — Confidence Calibration

-If the model is guessing on rare classes, its confidence scores should be untrustworthy.
-They were.
+If a model is guessing on rare classes, its confidence scores should be untrustworthy.
+Both models were poorly calibrated — in opposite directions.

-**Method.** 24,457 test predictions were scored for correctness (IoU > 0.4 against a same-class ground-truth box) and binned by confidence.
+**Method.** Every prediction above 0.05 was scored for correctness (IoU > 0.4 against a same-class ground-truth box) and binned by confidence.
+Calibrators were fitted on the validation split and evaluated on test.

+### Faster R-CNN: over-confident

-**Finding.** Expected Calibration Error was 0.046 overall — but this figure is misleading, because 73% of predictions fall below 0.2 confidence where the model happens to be well calibrated.
-Restricted to actionable predictions (score ≥ 0.25), **ECE was 0.155**: a prediction claiming 75% confidence was correct only 40% of the time.
+24,457 test predictions.
+Expected Calibration Error was 0.046 overall — but misleading, because 73% of predictions fall below 0.2 confidence where the model happens to be well calibrated.
+Restricted to actionable predictions (≥ 0.25), **ECE was 0.155**: a prediction claiming 75% confidence was correct only 40% of the time.

-**Temperature scaling failed.** The standard fix produced T = 1.018 and a 0.7% ECE reduction — essentially nothing.
+**Temperature scaling failed.** T = 1.018, a 0.7% ECE reduction — essentially nothing.
 The reason is diagnostic: temperature scaling applies a single monotonic transform, but the miscalibration here is *non-uniform* — accurate at both extremes, badly over-confident in the middle.
-No single temperature can correct that shape.
+No single temperature corrects that shape.

-**Isotonic regression worked.** Being non-parametric, it fits an arbitrary monotonic mapping.
-Fitted on the validation split and evaluated on test:
+**Isotonic regression worked.** Non-parametric, so it fits an arbitrary monotonic mapping.

 | | ECE (all) | ECE (score ≥ 0.25) |
 |---|---|---|